jgitlin-p21/chef-server/src/bookshelf/schema/README.md

 ## Schema Install Note

-The complete schema is deployed as part of the chef-server installation via the `bookshelf_database` recipe.
+The complete schema is deployed as part of the cinc-server installation via the `bookshelf_database` recipe.

 ## Schema Upgrade Note

-Upgrades are not automatically applied when chef-server upgrades are installed/reconfigured.
+Upgrades are not automatically applied when cinc-server upgrades are installed/reconfigured.
 In order to have a schema change applied, you must add a partybus migration with content similar to the following: